devthiago/react-ui-hooks/HOW-CREATE-A-HOOK.md

 ### Generate docs for all react hooks:

-As you update the hooks and tests frequently there's a need to to update the documentation, so you can do it for all of the hooks with:
+As you update the hooks and tests frequently there's a need to update the documentation, so you can do it for all of the hooks with:

 ```bash
 npm run generate:docs